cloudify-cosmo/cloudify-nodecellar-example/README.md

 `cfy deployments outputs -d <deployment_id>`

+Hit that URL to see the application running.

 ### Step 6: Uninstall

 Now lets run the `uninstall` workflow.
 This will uninstall the application,